The most respected training certifications in the industry would arguably be the following:

 According to most, the NSCA is one of the most difficult certifications to get in the personal training industry.
 The exams cover a vast array of segments regarding fitness, from anatomy to nutrition.

-Access a free, 30 day, no credit card required trial of online management software designed just for personal trainers.
-Once you have the certification, and are ready to run your business, this tool gives you the ability to manage invoices, track client goals and workouts, and even create invoices with a professional flair.
-Check out the WT Trainer software now!
+We've been building software that is designed just for personal trainers.
+Once you have the certification, and are ready to run your business, this tool gives you the ability to track client goals and workouts and more.
+Contact us for details on how you can get started with online training today!